 CGC (a.k.a.
 Certified Guaranty Company, formerly called Comics Guaranty Company) − Started in 2000, it's the oldest and largest professional 3rd party comic book grading company, located in Sarasota FL.
 Trained graders certify a grade for your comics and magazines based on tight standards, check for restoration on older comics, and encase them in a nice hard plastic holder (commonly called "slabbing"), for varying fees.
 You can also search their Census database (you have to create a free account to access it) to see how many of what issues have been graded in every grade.
+Anyone can now check the certification numbers and see scans without joining at https://www.cgccomics.com/certlookup/ .
 Their comic forums are a good resource for all kinds of knowledge, and to keep alerted to scammers and bad sellers, of which there are many, mostly on auctions.
 You may also want to check out this forum thread that explains various productions flaws--how they happen, what they're called etc., it's very informative: Q&A About Comic Production Flaws

-DC Comics Database on Wikia.com − World's largest DC Comics encyclopedia; tons of info on characters and titles, news, videos, community forums, etc.
+DC Comics Database − World's largest DC Comics encyclopedia; tons of info on characters and titles, news, videos, community forums, etc.

 Diamond Comics Dist. − The main wholesale comic book Distributor.
 Keep up with what's shipping when, news, Previews order book, etc. Good resource for dealers and fans.